 Ribbon Cutting Ceremony at the New Community Resource Center

-On February 2nd, 2018, a ribbon cutting ceremony was held to celebrate the opening of the newly-renovated Community Resource Center in New Smyrna Beach.
-New Smyrna Beach city officials, including Mayor Jim Hathaway, Zone 4 Commissioner Randy Hartman, and Donna Banks and Tony Otte with Community Redevelopment were in attendance to celebrate, as well as Volusia County officials, staff from the New Smyrna Beach Housing Authority, and many of our tenants.
-The center has replaced the Housing Authority's Resident Council building (formerly the police substation), and is located at 600 Greenlawn St. in New Smyrna.
+On February 2nd, 2018, a ribbon-cutting ceremony was held to celebrate the opening of the newly-renovated Community Resource Center in New Smyrna Beach.
+New Smyrna Beach city officials, including Mayor Jim Hathaway, Zone 4 Commissioner Randy Hartman, Donna Banks, and Tony Otte with Community Redevelopment were in attendance to celebrate, as well as Volusia County officials, staff from the New Smyrna Beach Housing Authority, and many of our tenants.
+The center has replaced the Housing Authority's Resident Council building (formerly the police substation) and is located at 600 Greenlawn St. in New Smyrna.

 Additionally, the Human Services Ministry for Our Lady Star of the Sea will also be coming to the center to provide services such as rent assistance and free laundry detergent and bleach, and the Nazarene church in New Smyrna Beach will be providing 20 food bags per week for children and 20 food bags per month for seniors (over 62), which will be distributed on a first-come, first-served basis.

 Our Resident Council will be holding their meetings at the center, as well as providing free movies for kids on Friday nights.
 The Friends of the New Smyrna Beach library will be holding their reading program for kids there from 4 - 5 p.m. every Wednesday, and we encourage all of our tenants to bring their children to both programs.

 Donna Banks, Teresa Pope, Loriann Morris, Mayor Jim Hathaway, and Randy Hartman prepare to cut the ribbon at the new Community Resource Center.